stngcoding/stngcoding/README.md

-Hi 👋 My name is Tung Ta
+Hi 👋 My name is Tung
 ========================

 Web and Mobile Developer